shnarazk/advent-of-code/bqn/README.md

 ### Usage

+#### Using flaked direnv, 2023-07-23

+Now this repository has `flake.nix` at the top level to install `bqn/aoc.bqn` as tha names like `2020`, `2021`, `2022` and so on.
+And this `bqn` directory has another `flake.nix` to install this repository and direnv setting.
+So whenever you get in this directory or its subdirectories, direnv installs `202*` and sets some environment variables and then I can run daily codes by typing only `2022 1` or something like that.
+It's super nice.

 #### A new driver, 2023-01-22

 Run [the driver](https://github.com/shnarazk/advent-of-code/blob/main/aoc.bqn) at the top level of the working tree (not here):